mikeandike523/DesignCSG/README.md

 * Save your design with `file -> save`
 * View your changes by selecting `file -> run`
 * When you are ready, export your design.
     * *At this time, exporting may take several hours.
-We are actively working to optimize the export algorithm.*
+Active work is being done to optimize the export algorithm.*
 ## API Reference
 * Todo.
 ## License